-Coaches Draft/Team Selection should happen by the end of March.
+Coaches Draft/Team Selection should happen by April 2nd.

-- Players should be informed of their teams no later than the 1st week of
+- Players should be informed of their teams no later then the 2nd week of April

 Our home field is Shoesmith Park located between 48th & 49th Street, just west of Dorchester.
 Over the past few years, to enhance our players experience, we have begun adding games with “outside” teams all the way down to our Tee Ball aged division.
 In those special instances, we will communicate with the coach to determine if a coach is able to have his team available for either the special time or location that the game requires.
 These games are NOT mandatory, but are to provide our players with more opportunities to play baseball/softball.